Gabsii/spoti-vote/spoti-vote-backend/README.md

 # OAuth bridge template

-This service logs in to Spotify and redirects the user to a given frontend application with a valid access_token as a parameter in the url.
+This service is responsible for handling the logic which affects multiple users.

 ## Development mode